rchain-community/rchain-community.github.io/content/docs/rspace-tut-rust.md

 Also the spawn tasks `await` on the receivers, and perform the actual job when all required `Transit`s are ready.
 And if synchronization is required, they are naturally piped and no data race, no locks, no cost.
 And parallelism is still maximized.

+More explaination:

+The MPSC queue is only used by coordinator to accept (send/receive) commands from multiple-threaded reduction, Coordinator  does not wait for anything and commands wont be stocked in the queue.
+Coordinator picks up the messages from the queue,  it does not care the current status of channels,  Coordinator  only hooks those tasks after the last pipe of the channel.
+And the tasks are executed as coroutine, will be waken up when channels are ready.
+> Suppose  channel `a` is being consumed by  `for( _ <- a; _ <- b)`    and `for( _ <- a; _ <- c)`.  so there are two joined consumers for channels `a+b` and channels `a+c`
+When sending dataum to `a`,  Coordinator first hook a coroutine(`handle_produce`) only on `a`, and the coroutine will be executed when `a` is ready.
+When this coroutine executes, it only gains the access to channel `a`,  but that does not matter.
+It first tries to match any independent consumer, if independent consumer matchs,  no need to continue.
+>When it detects that no independent consumer can be matched it stores the dataum in channel.
+Then it checks the joined consumers - if the dataum can be matched with `a` in `a+b` or `a+c`.
+It does not care if `b` or `c` can be matched at this moment (actually it can't because it does not gain the access).
+If dataum can be partially matched, let's say a+b's a,  it sends another join(a+b) command to coordinator.
+And coordinator will spawn another coroutine(join(a+b)) to check if the dataum can be matched in a+b since the second corouting gain access to both channels; If still it cant be matched, and it found dataum can match a+c's a,  it sends another command to coordinator to spawn `join(a+c)`
+>The idea is:  the consumers in a channel could be very complicated,  different patterns,  different channels.
+We should not try to complete all the matching within a single coroutine execution since that would enlarge the critical section and gained channels more than we need.
+We'd better distribute the matching job into different coroutines, and each of them only gains the access to minimal required channels.
+The coroutines are very lighweight so they run very fast.
+Still between their execution, there could be other coroutines hooked to these channels by coordinator.
+So the others still can access the channels and they can send/receive as usual. that ensures the system overall throughput.
 # Looking Ahead

 Even after persistent layer is added, this model still works well.
 We can decouple the IO from the execution part.
 We can have Write-Ahead-Log to write to LMDB without blocking the execution.
 We only need read once from LMDB for certain name into in-memory tuplespace.